JYU-IBA/jabs/README.md

     jabs> fit *calib*,fluence,thickness1
     jabs> show fit

-Use `show fitvar` to see a list of variables that can be fitted.
+Use `show fit variables` to see a list of variables that can be fitted.
 This list changes when the sample and detector(s) change.
 Using `*` or `?` wildcards is possible, the example above will add all calibration parameters of all detectors.

 ## Open source licenses